-- Air quality monitoring network — a network of air monitoring stations to measure air pollution throughout the state.
+- Air monitoring network – current air quality conditions from air monitoring stations that measure air pollution across Washington.

 - Contaminated sites – we have a couple of ways you can learn more about polluted properties we're cleaning up:

 - Dirt Alert map – shows the general pattern of arsenic contamination from the Asarco Tacoma Smelter.
 You can also view information about other areas of arsenic contamination statewide.

 - Spills map – an interactive map showing the estimated crude oil movement by rail in Washington.

 - Air Permit Search – find final Prevention of Significant Deterioration (PSD) permits.

 - EcoEPay – Ecology accepts online payments for some permits and fees.
 Use this tool to make a payment.

 - Facility/Site database – access information on facilities and sites of interest to Ecology.